PerMalmberg/Smooth/README.md

 ### Sample applications

 Please see the the different test projects under the test folder.
-When compiling these, open the root of the projects as a CMake project.
+When compiling these, open the root of the repo as a CMake project.